 - In 2019, Reliance Industries (RIL) declared one of India’s biggest FDI deals with Saudi Aramco to buy a 20 per cent stake in Reliance’s oil-to-chemicals (OTC) business at an enterprise value of US$ 75 billion.

-The preeminent significance of the FDI regime and the constant Governmental reforms brought in at regular intervals in support thereof are essential for a developing nation like India as the domestic sources and investment is not enough and therefore the need of foreign investment helps in filling the gaps between domestic savings and investment requirements of the country.
+Conclusion: The preeminent significance of the FDI regime and the constant Governmental reforms brought in at regular intervals in support thereof are essential for a developing nation like India as the domestic sources and investment are not enough and therefore the need for foreign investment help in filling the gaps between domestic savings and investment requirements of the country.
 Hence, to boost the flow of FDI in India, the Government is further liberalising by easing the restrictions, with minimal supervision and thereby maximizing the utilization of the automatic route.

 Frequently Asked Questions